UKHomeOffice/dq-packer-encrypt-copy/README.md

 # Packer encrypt copy

-This will be useful if
+## This will be useful if:
 - You can't copy images that are public (aws limitation)
 - You can't copy images between accounts that are encrypted (aws limitation)
 - You don't mind your origin image being unencrypted
 - You want your running images with your actual data to be encrypted

+## What happens:
+- packer brings up an ec2 instance with the AMI in the destination account
+- packer makes an unencrypted AMI from that
+- packer makes an encrypted copy from that AMI
+- packer destroys the unencrypted AMI

 ## Usage: